 - You will be notified once an assessment has been completed.

 - If your works involve closing any of our roads, you will need to provide 7 days written notification to surrounding residents.
 A template to assist with this can be found here.
+All stakeholders within 100m must be notified.
 All letters must be stamped approved by Council prior to distribution.
+Please also attach a map for the proposed delivery are of the notification for approval.
 Permits will not be activated if the letter has not been approved.

 - Distribute a letter 7 days prior to works; or